 After careful consideration social class and political affiliation were not included in the bases for a complaint which may be brought to the Conduct Board under the provision.
 The discussions on this issue included the following points.
 First, in determining a basis for bringing a complaint to Conduct Board there was a desire to have a policy similar to the complaint procedures that apply to others in the Smith community – faculty and staff.
 The faculty grievance process and the staff Equal Opportunity Policy do not include social class and political affiliation as bases for a complaint.
 Second, there is a limitation to the effectiveness of the Conduct Board process in dealing with controversial topics that may result in interpersonal conflicts over class and politics.
 The Code of Student Conduct attempts to review behavior which is easily and readily understood to be unacceptable at Smith as well as in society at large.
 Thus the provision does not make the conduct process available for conflicts which are better handled through mediation, educational programming, and consultation with others in the community.

 6. Why do we need this in the Smith community?

 Smith is committed to promoting all forms of diversity and fostering a community of mutual respect, tolerance, and integrity, for individual differences, which are critical to the success and enrichment of the institution.
 However, we realize that attempts at informal resolution relating to these differences may not always be successful or sufficient.
-Furthermore, while the Code of Student Conduct emphasizes the importance of respect and tolerance for differences, it does not explicitly state this concern in the Prohibited Conducts list, which may be problematic when a formal judicial complaint process is needed to intervene in the conflict.
-The establishment of the Conduct that is Offensive provision thus reinforces Smith’s commitment to diversity and holds community members who proceed with such unacceptable actions accountable to their behavior.
+Furthermore, while the Code of Student Conduct emphasizes the importance of respect and tolerance for differences, it does not explicitly state this concern in the list of provisions, which may be problematic when a formal conduct complaint process is needed to intervene in the conflict.
+The establishment of the Discriminatory Harassment provision thus reinforces Smith’s commitment to diversity and holds community members who proceed with such unacceptable actions accountable to their behavior.